Wunderbyte-GmbH/moodle-theme_squared/README.txt

 About the theme.
  - It uses a lot of squares: blocks are squared, some heading elements are squared and so on.
- - New icon set created.
+ - New icon set for moodle standard activities and plugins.
+If you want the source (vector), just contact info@edulabs.org
  - It is not yet responsive.
 If you would like it to have responsive, we are square enough to accept money to do that.
 Just write to info@edulabs.org
  - The frontpage slideshow is completely customizable concerning text and images.
 Changing animation style: you have to be a coder.
  - Your social icons appear as squares on the bottom of the theme